 If you like this post, please share this on Twitter:

 — Funnel Ventures (@funnelventures) June 20, 2016

 Audrey Melnik is the Founder and CEO at Funnel Ventures.
-A startup founder and consultant with more than 20 years experience in technology and startups, she is the creator of the Funnel Hacking methodology.
+A startup founder and consultant with more than 20 years experience in technology and startups, she is the creator of the Customer Journey Optimization methodology.